ppenzin/junta/README.md

 be tested by building itself.

 ## Dependencies
-- Cabal 1.20 for sandboxes
+- Cabal 1.20 or newer for sandboxes
 - Haddock for documentation
 - Libraries are listed in the cabal file